taimoorsardar/Question-Answer-WebSrc/README.md

 # Question-Answering-WebSrc
-This Repo is the basic for understanding how to run model on WebSrc dataset for **Autonomous Web Navigation Through NLP**
+This Repo can be used to understand the basics of how to run model on WebSrc dataset for **Autonomous Web Navigation Through NLP**